themkat/mos-mode/README.md

 By default mos-mode will format the buffer when saving.
 You can toggle this behavior with `mos-format-on-save` (e.g, set it to nil to not format on save)

+[The MOS documentation](https://mos.datatra.sh/guide/ide/vscode.html#building-and-launching) also have other useful information, like the format of expressions and variables in the set-variables operation during debugging.